Hanoi to Hai Phong by Train, Vietnam

 [Back Top]

-This is a full guide to taking the Hanoi↔Hai Phong train, for passengers and motorbikes.
-I’ve written and organized all the information into separate sections below, and plotted the rail route (and connecting road and ferry routes to Cat Ba Island) on my map.
-As mentioned in the introduction, the Hanoi↔Hai Phong train is an especially convenient option for travellers with motorbikes bound for Cat Ba Island.
-For travellers without motorbikes, there’s no particular reason to take the train (bus connections between Hanoi, Haiphong, and Cat Ba Island are fast, frequent, and cheap), other than for the pleasure of riding the rails between two of the prettiest French colonial-era train stations in Vietnam.
-Personally, I’d always choose the train over the bus, because the train is a more rewarding travel experience.
+This guide has all the information you need to take the Hanoi→Hải Phòng train, including an annotated map with the rail route and connecting road and ferry routes to Cát Bà Island.
+As mentioned in the introduction, the Hanoi→Hai Phòng train is especially convenient for roadtrippers because the train can accommodate motorbikes.
+For travellers without motorbikes, there’s no particular reason to take the train (bus connections between Hanoi, Hải Phòng and Cát Bà Island are fast, frequent and cheap), other than for the pleasure of riding the rails between two of the prettiest French colonial-era train stations in Vietnam.
+(For more train guides, see Related Posts.)

 ROUTE MAP: